nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 Enabling/disabling EMLSR mode
 -----------------------------

-EMLSR mode can be enabled on the links (at least two) of a non-AP MLD that supports the EMLSR operating mode and performs ML setup with an AP MLD that supports the EMLSR operating mode.
-The ``EmlsrActivated`` attribute of the EHT configuration of an MLD determines whether the EMLSR operating mode is supported by the MLD.
-When the ``EmlsrActivated`` attribute is set to true for a non-AP MLD, the WifiMacHelper will install an EMLSR Manager by using the type and attribute values configured through the ``SetEmlsrManager`` method.
+EMLSR mode can be enabled on the link(s) of a non-AP EHT device that supports the EMLSR operating mode and performs ML setup with an AP MLD that supports the EMLSR operating mode.
+The ``EmlsrActivated`` attribute of the EHT configuration of an EHT device determines whether the EMLSR operating mode is supported by the device.
+When the ``EmlsrActivated`` attribute is set to true for a non-AP EHT device and the ``ns3::StaWifiMac::AssocType`` attribute is set to ``ML_SETUP``, the WifiMacHelper will install an EMLSR Manager by using the type and attribute values configured through the ``SetEmlsrManager`` method.

 EMLSR mode on the links of a non-AP MLD can be enabled or disabled by using the ``EmlsrLinkSet``